mcdonn/LSA2019-Reproducible-Research/README.md

 By the end of the workshop, participants will be able to:

+- Initiate `git` repo using the command line
+- Use basic `git` commands
-- Create a repository on Github
+- Create a repository on GitHub
-- Create pull requests
 - Invite collaborators
 - Use Markdown with Python in Jupyter Notebooks
 - Integrate R code and Markdown for knitr documents